Khushboo-25/MERN-Blog-website/README.md

 2. Install dependencies:
     `npm install`

-4. Strat the frontend server
+4. Strat the frontend server:
     `npm start`

 The frontend server will start on `http://localhost:3000`.

 ## Usage